 In the late sixth century, Pope Gregory I dispatched a small group of monks led by St Augustine to bring back Christianity to southern England.
 King Ethelbert of Kent was easily converted and donated land to set up a monastery.
 Some 940 years of monastic life, scattering of treasures, a redesign by Augustus Welby Pugin and much restoration later, renewed activity has come back in 2014 (The monastery is now gone but the abbey survives – albeit with its Whitby sandstone a little smudged.
 The abbey was one of four Benedictine monasteries in Great Britain.
 It was donated to the Church by the famous architect Pugin, who also built the nearby Grange and church)

 When the abbey was up for sale in 2013, the mother of local parish rector Fr.
 Marcus Holden prayed that it would not become the grounds for a pub or a hotel, but would be used for spiritual work.
 A group of nuns of Mother Teresa’s order saw the ‘on sale’ board and went a step further.
 They threw a miraculous medal into the compound, fervently praying for a miracle.
-A miracle is what they got – when Vincentians from India bought the abbey; it was blessed and renamed the Divine Retreat Centre UK, on 16 March, 2014.
+A miracle is what they got – when the Vincentians from India bought the abbey; and it was blessed on 16 March, 2014 as Divine Retreat Centre UK.
+DRC continues the footsteps of Benedictine monks by retaining the name St. Augustine’s Abbey.

 The centre is run by the Vincentian Congregation, who pioneered the charismatic renewal in India, based on the spiritual traditions bequeathed by St. Vincent de Paul.
 The two main aims of the Vincentian Congregation are: preaching the good news and caring for the poor and the afflicted.
 Since 1950, Indian Vincentian priests have been travelling worldwide, conducting and leading popular mission retreats in parishes and establishing retreat centres.
 The effect has been overwhelming – it has brought out a dynamic spiritual transformation in the lives of people all over the globe.